Skip to content Accessibility statement

 Course content

 You'll study a wide range of modules that cover the fundamentals of art history and develop a range of approaches to curating an art museum or gallery.
 You'll also get to plan an exhibition as part of a group project and take a placement with an art institution.
-We have close relationships with a wide variety of local, national, and international arts and heritage institutions, as well as other third-sector organisations.
+We have close relationships with a wide variety of local and national arts and heritage institutions, as well as other third-sector organisations.
 We also work on art beyond the museum and gallery system, including with partners in country houses, churches and cathedrals, as well as human rights and law enforcement institutions.

 Study abroad

-There are other opportunities for you to spend time abroad during your course:
+There are opportunities for you to spend time abroad during your course:

 Placements